toptensoftware/mk.js/readme.md

 ### Named Rules

-Named rules have a `name` but no `output` property:
+Named rules have a `name` but no `output` property.

-Named rules don't have dependency time stamp checks but do invoke any defined dependencies (which can be file or named rules) and the rule's own actions.
+Named rules don't time stamp checks on dependencies but do make dependencies (which can be file or named rules) and the rule's own actions.

 ```js